vgonda/vgonda.github.io/talks/a11y-for-product/slides.md

 ^Notes:
 - If you're trying to communicate something to your user, don't rely on only these things because they might not be perceivable
 - An example might be when an error pops up on the screen.
 Does someone who's using a screen reader know that there's a new error?
+- This helps anyone who might have looked away from their phone for a moment and missed the transition

 ---